samiera12/crop_recommendation/README.md

 - Takes input from user via command line
 - Predicts crop using a trained Random Forest Classifier
 - Easy to run without any GUI or web deployment
-- Works on low-end machines (including 8GB laptops)
+- Works on low-end machines

 ---